-December is a wonderful (& popular!) time to visit New York City.
-Visitors flock to New York City to do their holiday shopping, to experience the city's amazing sights and shows (including the Rockettes!) and to experience first hand the stunning decorations that turn New York City into a holiday wonderland, from the tree at Rock Center to the decorations in Dyker Heights, Brooklyn.
+December is a wonderful (and popular) time to visit New York City.
+Visitors flock to New York City to do their holiday shopping, to experience the city's amazing sights and shows (the Rockettes, anyone?) and to experience first hand the stunning decorations that turn New York City into a holiday wonderland, from the tree at Rock Center to the decorations in Dyker Heights, Brooklyn.
 Of course, the month ends with the New Year's Eve countdown and ball drop in Times Square.

 With proper preparation, it can be a memorable and magical time to visit.